unveiler-io/developer-website/docs/react-native/api.md

   - `apiKey`: `string` (required)

-  The API key to use when sending requests to the ClaimR API.
+  The API key to use when sending requests to the Unveiler API.
-  You can get one at the [ClaimR Dashboard](https://dashboard.claimr.tools).
+  You can get one at the [Unveiler Dashboard](https://dashboard.unveiler.io).

 #### Returns